-Were a data breach to occur action shall be taken to minimise the harm by ensuring all committee members are aware that a breach had taken place and how the breach had occurred.
-The committee shall then seek to rectify the cause of the breach as soon as possible to prevent any further breaches.
-The Chair of the U3A shall contact National Office within 24 hours of the breach occurring to notify of the breach.
+Were a data breach to occur action shall be taken to minimise the harm by ensuring all Board members are aware that a breach had taken place and how the breach had occurred.
+The Board shall then seek to rectify the cause of the breach as soon as possible to prevent any further breaches.
+The Chair of the u3a shall contact National Office within 24 hours of the breach occurring to notify of the breach.
 A discussion would take place between the Chair and National Office as to the seriousness of the breach, action to be taken and, where necessary, the Information Commissioner's Office would be notified.
-The committee shall also contact the relevant U3A members to inform them of the data breach and actions taken to resolve the breach.
+The Board shall also contact the relevant u3a members to inform them of the data breach and actions taken to resolve the breach.

-If a U3A member contacts the U3A to say that they feel that there has been a breach by the U3A, a committee member will ask the member to provide an outline of their concerns.
-If the initial contact is by telephone, the committee member will ask the U3A member to follow this up with an email or a letter detailing their concern.
-The concern will then be investigated by members of the committee who are not in any way implicated in the breach.
-Where the committee needs support or if the breach is serious they should notify National Office.
-The U3A member should also be informed that they can report their concerns to National Office if they don't feel satisfied with the response from the U3A.
+If a u3a member contacts the u3a to say that they feel that there has been a breach by the u3a, a Board member will ask the member to provide an outline of their concerns.
+If the initial contact is by telephone, the Board member will ask the u3a member to follow this up with an email or a letter detailing their concern.
+The concern will then be investigated by members of the Board who are not in any way implicated in the breach.
+Where the Board needs support or if the breach is serious they should notify National Office.
+The u3a member should also be informed that they can report their concerns to National Office if they don't feel satisfied with the response from the u3a.
 Breach matters will be subject to a full investigation, records will be kept and all those involved notified of the outcome.